MMGroesbeck/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+The Context API helps solve issues of state management; parts of an app-wide state can be passed to individual components without having to use "prop drilling" and pass each bit of state through every layer.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store is a single place where multiple aspects of state can be stored; since components relying on state can all pull from the store, it is the "single source of truth" about app-wide state that components can refer to directly.
+Reducers combine multiple ways of interacting with state into one place; actions keep track of ways that components may need to have their calls to the reducer handled.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Component state is tracked by and visible to only a particular component; application state is tracked app-wide (e.g. by a store or context API).
+State that only one component will need access to (e.g. the current state of a form) can be kept in component state to minimize mess; information that may need to be seen or adjusted by multiple components, especially components in different parts of the app tree, can be kept in the application state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk allows asynchronous actions in redux.
+With redux-thunk the action creators can become more complicated, as the actions are where the asynchronous behavior is handled.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+So far I like Redux; I like being able to set up state in one place and then have only the component that needs it connect to the store instead of having to use provider/consumer elements in the parents of the component that needs state.
+I'm still having trouble getting the context API to work...

 ## Project Set Up